-How will information about trial participants be used?
+How will information about trial participants be obtained and used?

 The national breast screening database provides the investigators with information on trial entrants that includes patient identifiers needed for electronic record linkage to routinely collected NHS data held by NHS Digital and by Public Health England.

-The linked data provided to the study team are stored securely in accordance with the Data Protection Act and procedures and policies of the University of Oxford.
-Once linked, however, all these records will be made anonymous so the researchers using them will not be able to identify any individual.
+The linked datasets provided to the study team are stored securely in accordance with the Data Protection Act and procedures and policies of the University of Oxford.
+Once provided, however, all these records are made anonymous so the researchers using them will not be able to identify any individual.

-Can I opt out if I do not wish to be part of the trial?
+Can participants opt out if they do not wish to be part of the trial?

-If you wish to opt out of the trial please write, giving the single word “OPT-OUT” and your name, address and date of birth to: AgeX Trial Co-ordinating Centre; CEU, Richard Doll Building, Roosevelt Drive, Oxford OX3 7LF.
-This will in no way affect your screening or any treatment you receive.
+Participants who wish to opt out of the trial should write, giving the single word “OPT-OUT” and their name, address and date of birth to: AgeX Trial Co-ordinating Centre, CEU, Richard Doll Building, Oxford OX3 7LF.
+This will in no way affect their screening or any treatment they receive.

-What are the details of approvals that have been obtained for the trial?
+What approvals have been obtained for the trial?

 Ethical approval was obtained in 2010 and again in 2016 from Ealing & West London (now Harrow) Research Ethics Committee (ref: 10/H0710/9).
 Section 251 support for the trial was approved by the National Information Governance Board Ethics & Confidentiality Committee (ref: ECC 1-04 (b)/2010).
 The trial is registered under the Data Protection Act (Z575783X).
 The data security processes are approved under the NHS Information Governance Toolkit; and conform with Oxford University’s Information Governance and Information Security Policies (available here).